 AI in Medicine: A Comprehensive Approach

 For some years, AI-powered applications have made significant inroads across various clinical procedures and treatments, from automating medical front desk services, drug repurposing, vaccine development, building Smart EHR systems, and improving pathology to successfully predicting drug reactions.
 Today, at least 90% of healthcare establishments have an AI strategy.
-Indeed the benefits are substantial as cognitive computing allows practitioners to delegate repetitive tasks like clinical data extraction, assimilation, and report creation to the machines.
-Effectively AI for healthcare professionals can help with better decisions and focus on what they do best: care for their patients.
+Indeed, the benefits are substantial as cognitive computing allows practitioners to delegate repetitive tasks like clinical data extraction, assimilation, and report creation to the machines.
+Effectively, AI for healthcare professionals can help with better decisions and focus on what they do best: care for their patients.

 However, the role of AI on the demand side of the story is equally spectacular!
 Proper self-care, yet elusive, is now feasible as wearable devices embedded with machine intelligence enable individuals to listen to their vital signs better.
-As algorithms operating on the edge get more intelligent and more emphatic, they will only expand the chances of proactively and precisely diagnosing physiological parameters and assessing the likelihood of acute events for individuals with chronic conditions.
-It, in turn, will preempt health risks, transform clinical deliveries and ease the pressure on the existing medical infrastructure worldwide.
+As algorithms operating on the edge get more intelligent and more empathetic, they will only expand the chances of proactively and precisely diagnosing physiological parameters and assessing the likelihood of acute events for individuals with chronic conditions.
+It, in turn, will preempt health risks, transform clinical deliveries, and ease the pressure on the existing medical infrastructure worldwide.

 Factors Fueling The Influx Of AI For Healthcare